antonio-petricca/buddy-linux/README.md

 ## Pre-requisites

-- Boot from a Live Debian or derivated distribution.
+- Boot from a Live Debian or derived distribution.
 - Insert a USB drive for bootloader, then umount it (if you want to boot from an external device).

 ## Clone repository